-If you're a service member or a veteran with an honorable discharge, the bill may provide funding to handle some or most of the costs of college.
-The benefits can add up to thousands of dollars, but they're not taxable, and you do not have to report them as income on your individual income tax return.
+If you're a service member or a veteran with an honorable discharge, the GI Bill may provide funding to help with college costs.
+The benefits can add up to thousands of dollars that you do not have to report as income on your individual income tax return.

-You served your country, now let your country serve you.
-Since the 1940s, the GI Bill has provided millions of American soldiers with the funding to attend college.
-If you're a service member or a veteran with an honorable discharge, the bill may provide funding to handle some or most of the costs of college.
-The benefits can add up to thousands of dollars, but they're not taxable, and you do not have to report them as income on your individual income tax return (Form 1040).
+If you're a service member or a veteran with an honorable discharge, the GI Bill may provide funding to help with college costs.
+The benefits can add up to thousands of nontaxable dollars that you do not have to report as income on your individual income tax return (Form 1040).

 History of the GI Bill